Faculty

 Associate professor of practice

-In July 2022, Souza was awarded a New Jazz Works Grant by Chamber Music America with funding through the 2023 Doris Duke Charitable Foundation.
-She composed a piece for trio featuring Chico Pinheiro and Scott Colley.
-Twenty-Four Musical Episodes, with first lines of poems by Emily Dickinson, loosely tracks a day in someone’s life.
-From 2020-2023, she was a fellow with the Massachusetts Institute of Technology helping curate Hearing Amazonia, a major music, culture, science and sustainability project led by Dr. Fred Harris, which culminated in a trip to the Amazon in March 2023 and a concert at the famed Teatro Amazonas with Anat Cohen, Evan Ziporyn, the indigenous artist Djuena Tikuna and the M.I.T.
+From 2020 to 2023, Souza was a fellow with the Massachussets Institute of Technology, helping curate Hearing Amazonia, a major music, culture, science and sustainability project led by Fred Harris, which culminated with a trip to the Amazon in March 2023 and a concert at the famed Teatro Amazonas with Anat Cohen, Evan Ziporyn, the indigenous artist Djuena Tikuna, and the M.I.T.
 Wind Ensemble.

 Souza has performed and recorded with musical luminaries including Herbie Hancock (on his Grammy-winning record, River: The Joni Letters), Paul Simon, James Taylor, Bobby McFerrin, Maria Schneider and Danilo Perez, among others.
 Her longstanding duo work with Brazilian guitarist Romero Lubambo has received accolades across the globe, and her complete discography contains more than 60 records as a side singer.
 Her singing has been called “transcendental, “perfect” and of “unparalleled beauty.”
 Entertainment Weekly writes, “Her voice traces a landscape of emotion that knows no boundaries.”
 Of her work with the chamber music ensemble A Far Cry, the Boston Globe said: “Her performance was more than beautiful.
 It was consolatory, and true to the work’s air of ultimate things.”

-Souza began her recording career at age three with a radio commercial and recorded more than 200 jingles and soundtracks, becoming a first-call studio veteran at age 16.
-She spent four years on faculty at Berklee College of Music in Boston, where she received a bachelor’s degree in Jazz Composition.
-She earned a master’s degree in Jazz Studies from New England Conservatory of Music.
-Souza continues to teach masterclasses around the world.
-Most recently she has taught at M.I.T., Berklee College of Music, Frost School of Music, York University in Canada and The Musik Akademie in Switzerland.
-In addition to her position at USC Thornton, she is currently a faculty member at UCLA and CalArts.
-She is also on the BMI Foundation’s Board of Trustees.
+Souza began her recording career at age three with a radio commercial, recording more than 200 jingles and soundtracks and becoming a first-call studio veteran at age 16.
+She spent four years on the faculty at Berklee College of Music in Boston, where she received a bachelor’s degree in Jazz Composition.
+She earned a master’s degree in Jazz Studies from New England Conservatory of Music and taught for four years at Manhattan School of Music in New York City.